 Instructions

 - I recommend using a kitchen scale for this recipe.
-This recipe has a video for easy visual instructions (see below).
+You can watch the video for visual instructions.

 - Line a 6x9 (15x23 cm) or a slightly bigger pan with parchment paper or grease it with vegan butter or oil and preheat the oven to 360 °F (182 °C).